yevrah/mac-setup/README.md

 fi
 ```

-Because we don't want to coniniously reset our vm we added a quick check to see
+Because we don't want to continuously reset our vm we added a quick check to see
 if it exists and skip or else install.
 This will be a common theme throughout
 our build out process, it also allows us to use the same script to continue to
 upgrade and update out machine.
 By doing this we in theory could do a full
 system reset in minimal time.

-In addiotn the following lines are added as well, it will help keeping our
+In adition the following lines are added as well, it will help keeping our
 machine up to date.

 ```